 Are you taking on too much?
 Are you continually adding tasks to your to-do list that weren’t originally there?

 It starts with….. today I will clean the house, go to work, cook dinner…then something not on your list pops up.

 Do you add it to your list, or do you schedule it for a better time?

-I highly recommend using the Organized Mom Planner because it tackles goals, has inspirational quotes, monthly motivation quotes, organize your kids, and your day!
+I highly recommend using the Organized Mom Planner because it tackles goals, has inspirational quotes, and monthly motivation quotes, and organizes your kids, and your day!

 And I also use a digital calendar to sync my schedule with my husband.
-Because there is so much that I can do and having my husband assist with doctors’ appointments, teacher meetings, and sports activities are a blessing.
+Because there is so much that I can do, and having my husband assist with doctors’ appointments, teacher meetings, and sports activities is a blessing.